seznam/slo-exporter/README.md

 ### Pipeline rules
-The pipeline can be composed dynamically byt there are some basic rules it needs to follow:
+The pipeline can be composed dynamically but there are some basic rules which needs be followed:
   - At the beginning of the pipeline can be only `producer` module.
   - `producer` module can be found only at the beginning of the pipeline.
   - Type of produced event of the preceding module must match the ingested type of the following one.